cVarun26/RuleEngineAst/README.md

   ```
 - **Response**: Returns a boolean (`true` if the user meets the rule, `false` otherwise).

----

-## Test Cases

-1. **Create Rule**:
-   - Use `create_rule` to create an AST from the rule string `"age > 30 AND department = 'Sales'"`.
-   - Verify that the AST accurately represents the rule.

-2. **Combine Rules**:
-   - Combine multiple rules such as `"age > 30 AND department = 'Sales'"` and `"salary > 50000 OR experience > 5"`.
-   - Ensure that the combined AST correctly reflects the logic.

-3. **Evaluate Rule**:
-   - Test the evaluation function with different sets of user data and rules.
-   - Example data: `{"age": 35, "department": "Sales", "salary": 60000, "experience": 3}`.

----

 ## Setup and Installation

 ### Prerequisites